Alphabeat: 2013–2019: Hiatus and solo projects

 On 18 September 2013, after a series of gigs supporting Express Non-Stop, Alphabeat posted that they were "over and out" on their social media feeds, suggesting the band were taking hiatus.

 On 23 September, it was confirmed that lead vocalist Stine Bramsen had signed a recording contract to produce her own solo album.
 The album, Fiftyseven, was released on 9 October 2015 and reached number 1 on the Danish charts.
 It was proceeded in 2015 by a self-titled EP and succeeded in 2018 by a second EP, Bruised.

 In July 2014, vocalist Anders SG and guitarist Anders Bønløkke formed production duo THANKS, releasing the single "Comeback Girl."
 The duo returned in 2016 with new track "Dizzy" and continued to release music until 2018, with the release of the album Mind Expansion.

 On 1 June 2018, Alphabeat released a 10th Anniversary edition of This is Alphabeat exclusively on vinyl.
-The record featured an adjusted tracklisting, using the original Danish recording of "Nothing But My Baby" and including "Into the Jungle" and "Ocean Blue", both also from the album's original release.
+The record featured an adjusted tracklisting, using the original recording of "Nothing But My Baby" and including "Into the Jungle" and "Ocean Blue", both also from the album's original release.